Pennsylvania Turnpike: Design

 Eleven interchanges were built, most of which were trumpet interchanges where all ramps merge at the toll booths.
-The New Stanton, Carlisle, and Middlesex interchanges did not follow this design, but only the New Stanton Interchange was intended to be permanent.
 Lighting was installed approaching interchanges, along with acceleration and deceleration lanes.
 The road had guardrails consisting of steel panels attached to I-beams.
 Large exit signs were used, and road signs had cat's-eye reflectors to increase visibility at night.
 Billboards were prohibited.
 In September 1940, the Pennsylvania Public Utility Commission ruled that trucks and buses could use the highway.

 Since the turnpike's first section was built through a rural part of the state, food and gasoline were not readily available to motorists.
 Because of this, the commission decided to provide service plazas at 30 mi intervals.
 The plazas would be made of native fieldstone, resembling Colonial-era architecture.
 In 1940, Standard Oil of Pennsylvania received a contract for 10 Esso service stations along the turnpike.
 Eight of the service plazas would consist of service stations and a restaurant, and the plazas at the halfway point (in Bedford) would be larger.
 The South Midway service plaza (the largest) contained a dining room, lunch counter, lounge, and lodging for truckers; a tunnel connected it to the smaller North Midway plaza.
 The remaining service plazas were smaller, with a lunch counter.
 Food service at the plazas was provided by Howard Johnson's.
 After World War II, the food facilities were enlarged; service stations sold gasoline, repaired cars, and provided towing.